 Join Cydny Consults on a journey through literature exploring and analyzing the works of literary icons and revolutionaries who flexed their power through their lived experiences, their visions, and their pens!
 You may not have learned much about them in public school, but you will learn about them in our classroom!
 These adult literacy lessons are designed to be engaging, inspiring, real, relatable and very relevant.

-Registration for Verses will open in November 2025; for our Winter/Spring 2026 session.
+Registration for Verses will open in Summer 2026!

 If you would like to receive an email alert when registration for upcoming VERSES sessions open, please complete this interest form.